ROBERT E. FALLON

 She is a graduate of stanford university, with a B.S. degree in bioengineering. at stanford, Celina worked in a synthetic biology lab, was a teaching assistant for the ethics in bioengineering class, and was the women in STEM coordinator at the stanford women's community center.
-She is concurrently pursuing a graduate degree at columbia university in the m.s. program in bioethics.
+She Earned Her Master's Degree in Bioethics at columbia university.

 Ms. Pak joins the Phosplatin Therapeutics team as Associate Director of Clinical Operations, responsible for managing the pharmaco-vigilance and clinical data associated with the company’s clinical development program.
 Prior to joining the company, Pamela was a clinical research coordinator at Mt.
 Sinai’s Icahn School of Medicine, where she was a co-author of an abstract focused on breast cancer mortality, presented at ASCO and published at the Journal of Clinical Oncology.
 Prior to that, she was a clinical data manager and research coordinator at Montefiore Medical Center (Albert Einstein College of Medicine) focusing on clinical trials in solid tumors and hematological oncology.

 She earned her bachelor’s degree with distinguished independent work at Binghamton University.